drajer-health/uds-plus/input/pagecontent/spec.md

 ##### Data Source Requirements

 This section identifies the different requirements for Data Source (e.g., EHRs) systems supporting the Health Centers.
+These requirements are only applicable to Data Sources that are planning to conform to Steps 1 through 5 of the use case workflow defined in [Data Submission workflow](usecases.html#uds-data-submission-workflow-using-fhir).
+If a Health Center chooses to implement Steps 1 through 5 using other mechanisms, these requirements would not be applicable to the Data Source.

 * The Data Source SHALL support the [FHIR Base URL]/Group/[id]/$export as per the Bulk Data Access IG.